 Storms can comprise of heavy rainfall and flash flooding, damaging winds, lightning strikes and hail.
-Severe storms can last many hours and travel long distances, potentially causing considerable damage to homes and vehicles, and causing loss of power, isolation and flash flooding.
+Storms can last many hours and travel long distances, potentially causing considerable damage to homes and vehicles, and causing loss of power, isolation and flash flooding.

-Severe thunderstorms, as classified by the Bureau of Meteorology, are storms that are likely to produce:
+Severe storms or thunderstorms, as classified by the Bureau of Meteorology, are storms that are likely to produce:

 large hail measuring more than 2cm in diameter

-wind speeds of more than 90 kilometres an hour, and
+wind speeds of more than 90 km an hour, and

 heavy rainfall conducive to flash flooding.